ivarcontessotto/node-red-contrib-iota-mam/README.md

 ## MAM fetch

-Start deploying a single 'input inject'.
+Start deploying a single 'mamFetch function node'.
-Set its msg.payload (**msg.payload = "your MAM_ROOT"**)
+Set its root property (**root = "your MAM_ROOT"**)

-wire its output to
--> mamFetch node

-and wire this node's output to
+wire this node's output to
 -> any output ( e.g. a chart displaying your msg.payload)

-Start injecting the payload on the mam function node once and it will automatically fetch all MAM stream data available.

-> try with TSC9BIOTHQRDLDDALNNDWWXCSDNBCJJIAW9TRRWDUSWKW9B9AJ9O9BIIWIVDYLKHYPNKHZXTYVL9PIPFJ)
+> try with EIJVGVYZXEYGMG9PUFVPTSMHICLHYWOEHWUTOGPCXWEHIOSRP9WUTCQGEBZLFXFUTEWUMTUAQLCEOLQPV)

-This should hold a temperature sequence. (as of 14 may 2018)
+This should hold a temperature sequence. (as of 30 may 2018)

 ## MAM publish